geneweb/geneweb/README.md

 Download the file corresponding to your environment from the [releases page](https://github.com/geneweb/geneweb/releases).

 Extract the distribution folder and place it at the location of your choice.
-You may alse rename it.
+You may also rename it.
 Its content is as follows (this example is for a Mac distribution.
 Other distributions are very similar):
 ```